View information about the:

 Taking your pension

 You can receive your full LGPS benefits at your normal pension age (NPA).
 For most members your NPA is your State Pension Age (SPA), minimum age 65.
 You can take your pension from age 55 but it may be reduced for being paid earlier.
-View further information about Retirement in the LGPS.
+You can take your pension after your NPA and it is increased for being paid later.
+View further information about Retirement and taking your pension.

 Automatic enrolment is a Government initiative.
-Your employer must enrol all of their employees into a pension scheme if they meet certain criteria.
+Your employer must enrol employees, that meet certain criteria, into a pension scheme.
 You can opt out.
 Your employer must re-enrol their employees every 3 years but you can opt out again.
 View further information about Automatic enrolment and the LGPS.

-Yes, your employer pays into the Scheme too.
-Every 3 years a valuation of the Fund is undertaken by an actuary to calculate how much your employer should contribute to the Scheme.
+Your employer pays into the scheme.
+Every 3 years a valuation of the Fund is undertaken by an actuary.
+It calculates how much your employer must contribute to the scheme.
 View further information in What does my employer pay?